markbirbeck/youknowfordevs.com/_posts/2018-12-07-getting-control-of-your-dockerignore-files.md

 ## Problems With Approach #3

-Although this is my preferred solution and solves a lot of problems, there is still a weakness.
+Although this is my preferred solution and solves a lot of problems, there are still a couple of weaknesses.
 Although we'll get notified by the build process if we are missing an important rule from our `.dockerignore` file, we *won't* be notified if our rules are too liberal.
 So in our example above, if we later decide not to copy the `LICENSE` file when building, there is nothing to tell us that we can remove the pattern from `.dockerignore`.

+And also, we still need to remember not to leave anything in the `app` directory that might get copied in.
+As it happens, the example I gave earlier of a `.env` file (in Approach #1) is now less of an issue since it is best kept in the root directory anyway.

 # Conclusion